Jacob Meyers Player Props: Astros vs. Guardians

 Jacob Meyers At The Plate

-- Meyers is hitting .231 with 13 doubles, a triple, seven home runs and 25 walks.
+- Meyers has 13 doubles, a triple, seven home runs and 25 walks while hitting .232.

-- Meyers has had an RBI in 16 games this season (21.6%), including six multi-RBI outings (8.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Meyers has driven home a run in 16 games this year (21.3%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.